vkarlsen/koeight/README.md

 We have also added the pagination module.

+## What changes have you made?

+So far is exactly as last stable version of KO 3.3.6 released on Jul 25, 2016.
+But compatible with PHP 7 / PHP 7.1.
+I personally would like only to add fixes, bug fixes, speed improvements and the rest leave it for the modules.

 ## Are modules of Kohana compatible?

-Yes they are, jsut be sure are compatible with KO 3.3.X.
+Yes they are, just be sure are compatible with KO 3.3.X.

 ## Why all modules in 1 repo?

 This is a personal choice for me to keep the project as simple and easier to manage, modules are not enabled by default, just do not enable those you will not use.

-## Need help!
+## I Need help!

-We do not have a forum just yet (working on it), you cna in the meantime open a issue on github.
+Feel free to open an issue on github.
+Please be as specific as possible if you want to get help.
+You can also [Join the Telegram group] (https://telegram.me/koseven

 ## Documentation